 The Master of Science degree in Mechanical Engineering allows a student to development a course of study tailored to his or her interests and objectives.
-Students may construct their own sequence of courses (referred to as the Standard Track), or choose courses from predefined concentrations, such as the Energy Systems, Micro/Nanoscale Engineering, or Robotics and Control concentrations.
+Students may construct their own sequence of courses (referred to as the Standard Track), or choose courses from predefined elective concentrations, such as the Energy Systems, Micro/Nanoscale Engineering, or Robotics and Control elective concentrations.
 In general, attainment of the degree requires two to three semesters of full-time study, although it may also be undertaken on a part-time basis over a correspondingly longer period.

 To fulfill the requirements for a Master of Science in Mechanical Engineering, a student must complete 30 credits of coursework, consisting of no fewer than ten courses, with a GPA of at least 2.5/4.0.
 All courses must be at the graduate level, i.e. 4000-level or higher.
 The sequence of courses should show a clearly discernible specialization.
 Additionally, the courses taken must satisfy the following requirements:

 - Minimum of five 4000-level or higher lecture courses in Mechanical Engineering

 - Minimum of two 6000-level courses in SEAS, with at least one in Mechanical Engineering

 - Minimum of one 4000-level course or higher in mathematics (APMA, MATH, or STAT)

 - Maximum of six credits of research (or thesis work) in Mechanical Engineering

-- Additional requirements apply for students satisfying a concentration.
+- Additional requirements apply for students satisfying an elective concentration.
 See below.

-Rather than completing the Standard Track, students can select a concentration in either biomechanics, energy systems, micro/nanoscale engineering, or robotics and control.
-The requirements for a concentration are identical to those of the Standard Track, with one exception: students must take at least 15 credits from a list of courses determined by an adviser in consultation with an advisory committee.
+Rather than completing the Standard Track, students can select an elective concentration in either biomechanics, energy systems, micro/nanoscale engineering, or robotics and control.
+The requirements for an elective concentration are identical to those of the Standard Track, with one exception: students must take at least 15 credits from a list of courses determined by an adviser in consultation with an advisory committee.
 The currently available elective specializations are listed below.

-Further details on currently available concentrations are provided on the Concentrations page.
+Further details on currently available elective concentrations are provided on the Master's Programs Elective Concentrations page.